Skip to main content

 Our Verdict

-The Survivor Filter Pro is the most capable pump filter under $40.
+The Survivor Filter Pro is the most capable budget pump filter available.
 The 0.01-micron membrane and virus-testing claims set it apart from Sawyer and Katadyn at a fraction of the price.
 Quality is adequate, not premium — but the value is excellent.

 Best for: Best Budget Pump Purifier